See Planting Patterns.pdf to compare the number of trees per acre for each pattern.

-The timing and sequence of steps are very important--performing the right step at the wrong time can actually create rather than prevent problems.
+The timing and sequence of steps are of critical importance--performing the right step at the wrong time can actually create rather than prevent problems.
 The best time to start ground preparation is the middle of summer: soil is dry and fractures readily, warm and dry weather permits effective soil fumigation, and sufficient time is left for any post-fumigation waiting period.

 BREAK UP SOD

 If the orchard site is covered with sod, allow it to dry thoroughly before discing.
 Undercutting the sod with a blade cuts the sod from its roots and hastens drying.
 Disc and harrow with equipment that is sufficiently heavy to completely break up the sod.
 Leveling without first breaking up sod can bury large pieces of sod which are potentially harmful to young trees due to the methane gas produced as the sod decomposes.
 Ripping the site after leveling will not adequately break up sod.

 If more than a foot of fill is necessary, rip low spots before leveling.
 Ripping high spots before leveling isn't necessary although it may reduce leveling costs if the soil is very hard or compacted.
 To prevent sealing of the soil surface, rip the entire site as soon as possible after leveling.
 Sealing of the soil surface can be a serious problem if there is a long delay between leveling and ripping, after leveling with heavy equipment such as laser planes, and where sites are leveled when too wet.

 If gypsum, manures, phosphates or other soil amendments are recommended, they may be applied prior to subsoiling.